wperron/wperron.io/content/posts/rust-go-error-handling.md

 including an error value, in Go is the natural point one must arrive to when applying the same concept to Go's compiler and type system.

-Any comparison or argument for or against either language's type system is actually just a comparison of their type system.
+Any comparison or argument for or against either language's error handling is actually just a comparison of their type system.